robertkeizer/rabbit-pipe/README.md

 [![Travis CI](https://travis-ci.org/robertkeizer/rabbit-pipe.svg?branch=master)](https://travis-ci.org/robertkeizer/rabbit-pipe)

+## Overview

 > Note that only a producer exists at the moment.
 A consumer is on the way.

-## Overview

-A collection of programs that allow you to interact with rabbit pipes on the unix command line.

-Also contains a node module to transit data from a [ReadableStream](https://nodejs.org/api/stream.html#stream_readable_streams) into a Rabbit Queue.
+Allows interaction between a unix pipe and a rabbit queue.
+Allows for stream `pause()` and `resume()` functionality based on number of messages in the queue.

 ## Installation